NagiosEnterprises/ncpa/README.rst

 | Current | **3.0.0**   | `Downloads <https://www.nagios.org/ncpa/#downloads>`_ |
 +---------+-------------+-------------------------------------------------------+

-Note: When upgrading from 2.4.1 to 3.0.0 using the official Nagios NCPA build, you must first update your GPG keys using the following:
+Note: When installing NCPA, if your nagios repo is outdated, you must first update your GPG key using the following:

 CentOS/RHEL/Oracle::